ImagingLectures/AUNIRA2021/docs/index.md

 </table>

 # Tutorials
+The tutorials are prepared to guide you through different tasks related to the reconstruction and
 ## Preparing for the tutorials
 The first step to follow the tutorials is to install the needed software and data.
 You find the instructions on [this page](installation)
 ## Tutorial tasks